-- Applicable to recipients of federal financial assistance, however, OHFA requires that all developments receiving OHFA funding meet the accessibility requirements of Section 504.
-This includes, but is not limited to: - Providing 5% of the dwelling units (10% of units in Competitive HTC developments), or at least one unit, whichever is greater, as accessible for persons with mobility disabilities; - o Providing an additional 2% of the dwelling units, or at least one unit, whichever is greater, as accessible for persons with hearing or visual disabilities; - Providing accessible units in a variety of unit configurations and distributed throughout the development and buildings; and - Ensuring accessible units have comparable features to non-accessible units, such as kitchen and bathroom storage. - Providing accessible site features and common areas including but not limited to dumpsters, outdoor grills, parking, play areas, and community shelters. - An accessible route to the dumpster is not required if the building includes an interior trash chute or trash room for residents, and residents are therefore not required to take their trash to a dumpster outside of the building. - Applicant must state in the AHFA which standard will be used to demonstrate compliance with the requirements of Section 504 (Uniform Federal Accessibility Standards, 2010 ADA Standards, or an equivalent standard as defined in HUD's Deeming Notice).
+- Section 504 applies to the entire project which includes all sites, all buildings, all residential units, all common areas, all site features and must have a single Section 504 safe harbor designated in the DCFF and 80% drawing documents submitted to OHFA. - Applicable to recipients of federal financial assistance, however, OHFA requires that all developments receiving OHFA funding meet the accessibility requirements of Section 504.
+This includes, but is not limited to: - Providing 5% of the dwelling units (10% of units in Competitive Housing Tax Credit developments), or at least one unit, whichever is greater, as accessible for persons with mobility disabilities; - In the case of Competitive HTC developments, units beyond the 5% statutorily required mobility units may be "OHFA Flex Units" (see subsequent section) - To meet the 10% of units on Competitive HTC developments this is 5% rounded up + another 5% rounded up. - For example, if a Competitive HTC development has 65 units the statutorily required 5% is 4 units and a second set of 4 units is required that could be identified as 504 accessible units or OHFA Flex Units. - Providing an additional 2% of the dwelling units, or at least one unit, whichever is greater, as accessible for persons with hearing or visual disabilities; - Providing accessible units in a variety of unit configurations and distributed throughout the development and buildings; and

+- Ensuring accessible units have comparable features to non-accessible units, such as kitchen and bathroom storage. - Providing accessible site features and common areas including but not limited to dumpsters, outdoor grills, parking, play areas, and community shelters. - An accessible route to the dumpster is not required if the building includes an interior trash chute or trash room for residents, and residents are therefore not required to take their trash to a dumpster outside of the building. - Applicant must state in the DCFF which standard will be used to demonstrate compliance with the requirements of Section 504 (Uniform Federal Accessibility Standards, 2010 ADA Standards, or an equivalent standard as defined in HUD's Deeming Notice). and a SINGLE section 504 safe harbor (Uniform Federal Accessibility Standards, 2010 ADA Standards, or substantially equivalent or greater access to and usability of the building as defined in HUD's Deeming Notice).